 Melbourne to Brisbane Inland Rail

-Trains will travel through regional Australia, including through New South Wales (NSW), connecting farms and producers to major cities, ports and other forms of transport for better access to domestic and international markets.
+Trains will travel through regional Victoria, New South Wales and Queensland connecting farms and producers to major cities, ports and other forms of transport for better access to domestic and international markets.

 Sections of Inland Rail are in the design phase, under construction and operational.

 The first section of Inland Rail became operational between Parkes and Narromine in September 2020.
-Construction of the second section between Narrabri and North Star in NSW commenced November 2020.
+Construction of the second section between Narrabri and North Star in New South Wales commenced in November 2020.

 The Australian Government has committed up to $14.5 billion in equity to the Australian Rail Track Corporation (ARTC) to enable the delivery of Inland Rail.